White House Coronavirus Official Says Americans Likely Won't See Effects Of Social Distancing For 7 to 14 Days

 Birx also confirmed to Guthrie that if Americans do not continue social distancing in order to “flatten the curve,” there’s a possibility of two million people in the United States dying from COVID-19.
 “Flattening the curve” refers to taking protective measures — like social distancing — to slow the spread of the disease and not overwhelm the U.S. healthcare system.

 Guthrie asked, “You have to continue to have this social distancing, right?
-I’ve seen one estimate that says if you don’t flatten the curve, we could have 2 million deaths.”
+I’ve seen one estimate that says if you don’t flatten the curve, we could have two million deaths.”

 Related Stories

 “This is absolutely correct,” Birx responded.
-“And that’s why the President and the Vice President yesterday kept coming back to what we need to be doing right now,” she continued, referring to a coronavirus task force press briefing hold on Monday.
+“And that’s why the President and the Vice President yesterday kept coming back to what we need to be doing right now,” she continued, referring to a coronavirus task force press briefing held on Monday.
 “Please… continue to follow the guidelines of social distancing and all of the other things about knowing where your hands are and washing your hands.”

 However, President Trump recently signaled that he may roll back social distancing in an attempt to revitalize the economy, which has plummeted over the past few weeks as millions of businesses have stayed closed.
-On Monday the President tweeted that “WE CANNOT LET THE CURE BE WORSE THAN THE PROBLEM ITSELF.
+On, Monday the President tweeted, “WE CANNOT LET THE CURE BE WORSE THAN THE PROBLEM ITSELF.
 AT THE END OF THE 15 DAY PERIOD, WE WILL MAKE A DECISION AS TO WHICH WAY WE WANT TO GO!”

 As TIME reports, many public health experts warn that ending social distancing this soon could have a calamitous impact on the country’s health as the virus continues to spread.